1122018/site/content/posts/rainstorms-catastrophes-food.md

 Complete and ready to eat.

 It was good.
 Could have done with a little less reducing but I forgot to push start on the rice cooker.
-I will definitely try and make this again in the future, and probably forget how I did it the first time and it just will never be as good as this time again.
+I will definitely try and make this again in the future, and probably forget how I did it the first time and it just will never be as good as this time was.
 As per usual.

 ***